Kent State University

-I began my career in the field of education as a music therapist with mentally challenged adults in Ohio.
+I began my career in the field of education as a music therapist with mentally challenged adults in Ohio in 1973.
 After a two year stay at the Lake County Mental Retardation Center, I left the educational business to pursue a career in music for two years as a road musician, and returned to education as a teacher in a half-way-house in New Orleans.
 I also worked in law enforcement.

 After graduation, I moved to Dallas, Texas upon where I was employed by the Dallas Independent School District teaching the elementary grades.
 I taught third, fourth, fifth and sixth grades concentrating in language arts, math and computer science.